Estimating a Directed Tree for Extremes: Data description

-In contrast to the Danube network with snow melt and seasonal periodicity, we can and do take all data of the 12 months into account.
+In contrast to the Danube network with snow melt and seasonal periodicity, we can and do take all Colorado data of a year into account.
 We observe further that, by the special weather conditions, flood events can last as little as a few hours.
-Therefore, in contrast to \cite{asadi2015}, who take daily time slots, we take 12-hour time slots. \CK{As a first step, we take maxima of each 12-hour time slot to retain the knowledge about large possible peaks and such periods where no data are collected.
-In a second step we then take $\pm 8$\, 12-hour time slot around the time-slots with the observation of maximal rank resulting in a time window of p=8.5 days; see Figure~\ref{fig:declustering}.
-We take the most conservative approach to missing data, namely, if node $i$ has any missing data during the considered time window, then its maximum discharge over this window is labeled as missing (cf. Figure~\ref{fig:declustering}).} This is because a sensor can break before the river reaches peak discharge and for practical reasons can only be replaced after the flood event is over \citep{LCRA2}, and thus the sensor potentially did not measure the largest possible water discharge that occurred at node~$i$.
+Therefore, in contrast to \cite{asadi2015}, who take daily time slots, we take 12-hour time slots.
+As a first step, we take maxima of each 12-hour time slot to retain the knowledge about large possible peaks and such periods where no data are collected.
+In a second step we then take non-overlapping time windows of $p=8.5$ days ($\pm 8$\, 12-hour slots around the observation of maximal rank); see Figure~\ref{fig:declustering}.

+We take the most conservative approach to missing data, namely, if node $i$ has any missing data during the considered time window, then its maximum discharge over this window is labeled as missing (cf. Figure~\ref{fig:declustering}).
+This is because a sensor can break before the river reaches peak discharge and for practical reasons can only be replaced after the flood event is over (\cite{LCRA2}), and thus the sensor potentially did not measure the largest water discharge that occurred at node~$i$.
 This results in the Top sector having 9 nodes, 975 observations, $18\%$ missing data; the Middle sector has 12 nodes, 972 observations, $27\%$ missing data.
-The Bottom sector is most challenging, for it has the most nodes (21 nodes), 961 observations, the highest amount of missing data (37 \%), and many nodes around the city of Austin with only a few miles apart from each other.
-In the Bottom sector there are many nodes with a very small number of observations due to the many missing observations, and we create a new data set by excluding all nodes with less than 150 observations and refer to them as {\em Bottom150}.
+The Bottom sector is most challenging, for it has the most nodes (21 nodes), 961 observations, the highest amount of missing data (37\%), and many nodes around the city of Austin with only a few miles apart from each other.
 The close proximity of nodes induces strong spatial dependence even among nodes that are not flow-connected, making it potentially more challenging to recover the true network.
-A summary of the abailable data for each data set is given in Table~\ref{table:dn}.
+Moroever, in the Bottom sector there are many nodes with a very small number of observations due to the many missing observations, and we create a new data set by excluding all nodes with less than 150 observations and refer to them as {\em Bottom150}.
+A summary of the available data for each data set is given in Table~\ref{table:dn}.